AkashCodz/Heart-disease-prediction/README.md

 ## 🚀 About Me
-I'm a full stack developer and Machine learning Engineer.
+I'm a full stack developer and Machine learning Intern.

 ## Other Common Github Profile Sections